-For many people, one of the best parts of summer is being outside running, biking, hiking – doing anything that lets you enjoy the weather and move your body.
-But, high air pollution levels can have harmful effects on your lungs.
-Here are a few things you should know before summer begins:
+For many people, one of the best parts of warm weather is being able to go outside to run, bike, hike – doing anything that lets you enjoy the weather and move your body.
+Unfortunately, high air pollution levels can have harmful effects on your lungs and keep you indoors.
+Here are some tips to keep your lungs healthy this season.

 1. Learn about the Air Quality in Your Area

-If you notice several bad air quality days, you might want to check how your air quality is overall.
-The American Lung Association's annual "State of the Air" report grades counties and ranks cities based on their ozone and particle pollution over a three-year period.
-The report notes the cleanest cities for air pollution and those with the highest pollution levels.
-It also allows you to compare how your city is doing in relation to other cities.
+If you want more information on whether your local air quality makes the grade overall, the American Lung Association's annual "State of the Air" report grades counties and ranks cities based on their ozone and particle pollution over a three-year period.
+The report notes the cleanest cities for air pollution and those with the highest pollution levels, which allows you to be prepared long-term.

 2. Be Flexible and Make Adjustments to Your Workout

-The type of exercise, the time of day you work out, and the type of pollutant in the air can make a difference in your exposure to unhealthy air.
+The type of exercise, the time of day you work out and the type of pollutant in the air can all affect your exposure to unhealthy air.
 Summertime brings prime weather for ozone (also known as smog), an invisible air pollutant.
-Ozone levels are often higher in the afternoon, when it is hotter, and prolonged activities that cause you to breathe in more air at a faster rate increases your exposure.
-If you have plans to go for a long run or strenuous hike, check the air quality forecast ahead of time to see what the air will be like that day.
-If it is a code orange, plan to go in the morning or choose a lighter activity, such as walking or a casual bike ride.
-If the air quality forecast predicts code red or higher, move your exercise indoors.
+Ozone levels are often higher in the afternoon, when it is hotter, and prolonged activities that cause you to breathe in more air at a faster rate increase your exposure.
+If you are a healthy adult and have plans to go for a long run or strenuous hike, check the air quality forecast ahead of time to see what the air will be like that day.
+If there is an AQI of 101 or more, shown on the AQI chart as a code orange, plan to go in the morning or choose a lighter activity, such as going for a walk or a casual bike ride.
+If the air quality forecast predicts code red (AQI of 151) or higher, move your exercise indoors.

 Regardless of the air pollution levels, you should always avoid exercising near highways or heavy traffic, as vehicles are a major source of pollution.
 Experts recommend being 350 to 600 yards away from major highways, which rules out paths and sidewalks along those areas.